 The scientific definition of cognitive ability is the mental processes and mechanisms of how we use our brain-based skills.
 Functions like memory and attention play a critical role in cognitive ability.

 When we use our cognitive processes to pay attention, memorize, reason, or learn by verbal and visual information, we then have to decide what to do with that information.
 This results in how we make decisions, solve problems, manage our time, set goals, and adapt to new information.
 Cognitive ability is not just about how smart you are, and it’s not just about acquired knowledge, (the what of what we know).
-It’s also about using our brains to do something with that information; (the how) to comprehend and apply that information to our daily work and personal lives.
+It’s also about using our brains to do something with that information; (the how) to comprehend and apply that information to our daily work and life.

-Cognitive ability has a direct impact on job performance for a large variety of positions.
 Cognitive ability assessments are consistently shown to be some of the strongest predictors of job performance.
 Why?
 Because each time we use our brain-based skills there is an outcome, and that outcome (the decisions we make with the information we are given) has a direct link to how well we perform in our jobs.
 Cognitive ability assessments help predict not only what someone will do, but their likelihood of success.

 Cognitive Ability in Front-of-the-House